AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Experiments

 The FakeAVCeleb dataset is an audio-visual dataset released in 2021 specifically designed for the deepfake detection task.
 It is based on a collection of 500 YouTube videos featuring 500 celebrities from diverse ethnic regions including South Asia, East Asia, Africa, Europe and America.
 Fake videos are generated from these 500 real videos using the Faceswap \cite{korshunova2017fast}, Fsgan \cite{nirkin2019fsgan}, wav2lip \cite{prajwal2020lip}, and real-time voice cloning (SV2TTS) \cite{jia2018transfer} manipulation methods and their combinations.
 Several examples are shown in Fig. \ref{fig_1}.
 In the case of Faceswap-wav2lip, the video is manipulated using both Faceswap and wav2lip manipulation methods.
 Similarly, in the case of Fsgan-wav2lip, the video is generated using a combination of Fsgan and wav2lip.
 The videos manipulated by wav2lip include two types, namely Fake-Video-Real-Audio (FVRA) and Fake-Video-Fake-Audio (FVFA).
 Wav2lip FVRA videos contain manipulated lips and real audio.
 In the case of wav2lip FVFA, in addition to lip manipulation, a real-time voice cloning method is also used to manipulate the audio.
 In total, the dataset contains 500 real videos and more than 20000 forged videos.

 Following \cite{shahzad2022lip, hashmi2022multimodal}, we used multiple test sets, namely Faceswap, Fsgan, RTVC, wav2lip, Faceswap-wav2lip, and Fsgan-wav2lip.
 Furthermore, two other major and diverse test sets are Test-set-1 and Test-set-2.
 In Test-set-1, the number of samples is the same for all manipulation methods, while in Test-set-2, the number of samples of RVFA (Real-Video-Fake-Audio), FVRA (Fake-Video-Real-Audio), and FVFA (Fake-Video-Fake-Audio) in the fake class is the same.
-The training-test spit is based on the number of subjects in the dataset.
+The training-test split is based on the number of subjects in the dataset.
 The training set and test set contain real and fake videos corresponding to 430 subjects and 70 subjects respectively.
 Furthermore, all the test sets are balanced in terms of real and fake videos and contain 70 videos per class (real and fake).
 The training set contains only 430 real videos, which is significantly less than the number of fake videos.
 If the imbalance problem is not properly resolved, the experimental results will be biased.
-To eliminate the imbalance problem, we borrowed real videos from the VoxCeleb1 dataset~\cite{Nagrani17} to make the training data of the real and fake classes more balanced.
+To eliminate the imbalance problem, we took real videos from the VoxCeleb1 dataset~\cite{Nagrani17} to make the training data of the real and fake classes more balanced and employed a more effective sampling method to rebalance class distributions during model training.